-221 Respiratory Care Clinical 4 Credit Hours Practice IV 12 Billable Contact Hours Prerequisite: RTH 211 and RTH 216.
-Must also register for RTH 226

-This clinical course provides a varied experience for students who are about to graduate.
+221 Respiratory Care Clinical 4 Credit Hours 12 Billable Contact Hours Practice IV Prerequisite: RTH 211 and RTH 216.
+Must also register for RTH 226 who are about to graduate.
 A major emphasis will be in assisting with the pulmonary management of neonatal patients on mechanical ventilation.
 Other rotations will be in a variety of advanced diagnostic laboratories and alternate site venues where respiratory therapists are employed.
 In addition, weekly clinic seminars will be held on campus to facilitate student learning.